Lorenzino de' Medici: Death

 Titian, Charles V in Augsburg in 1548 Alte Pinakothek, Munich.

 In 1544 Lorenzino returned for good to Venice, where he was in close contact with the other Florentine exiles and established a friendship with the papal legate Giovanni Della Casa.
 In Venice, a nest of imperial and Medici spies, Lorenzino was much more vulnerable than in France, and the attempts to kill him and revenge the death of Duke Alessandro multiplied.
 The situation got even more complicated when, between the end of 1547 and the beginning of 1548, almost all the Florentines left Venice and moved to France, thus leaving Lorenzino isolated.
-Consequently, on 26 February 1548, Lorenzino was murdered in Venice by two hired killers.
-One of them, Francesco da Bibbona, left a detailed account of the deed which includes precious information on the execution of the murder.
+Consequently, on 26 February 1548, Lorenzino was murdered in Venice by two assassins.
+One of them, Francesco da Bibbona, left a detailed account of the deed which includes extensive information on the execution of the murder.

 For several centuries, it has been believed that the Medici secretary Giovanni Francesco Lottini had organized the murder, but new research has demonstrated that he played no part in it.
 Moreover, both his contemporaries and historians of the following centuries have always believed that Lorenzino's assassination had been ordered by Duke Cosimo I, as revenge for the murder of his predecessor.
 On the contrary, a study by Stefano Dall’Aglio has shown that the entire operation was orchestrated by the Emperor Charles V, who could not forgive the death of his son-in-law, the husband of his daughter Margaret.
 It was Charles V who explicitly ordered the murder, writing from Augsburg unbeknownst to Cosimo, and gave detailed instructions to his ambassador in Venice, Juan Hurtado de Mendoza, who was in charge of the operation.

 Issue

-Lorenzino had an illegittime daughter by Elena Barozzi:
+Lorenzino had one illegitimate daughter by Elena Barozzi: